William Cooper Nell

-William Cooper Nell (December 16, 1816 – May 25, 1874) was an African-American abolitionist, journalist, publisher, author, and civil servant of Boston, Massachusetts, who worked for the integration of schools and public facilities in the state.
+William Cooper Nell (December 16, 1816 – May 25, 1874) was an American abolitionist, journalist, publisher, author, and civil servant of Boston, Massachusetts, who worked for the integration of schools and public facilities in the state.
 Writing for abolitionist newspapers The Liberator and The North Star, he helped publicize the anti-slavery cause.
-He published the North Star from 1847 to 18xx, moving temporarily to Rochester, New York.
+He published the North Star from 1847 to 1851, moving temporarily to Rochester, New York.